 The basic skills are emphasized with increased emphasis on speaking, reading, directed composition and grammar.
 Culture is also an integral part of the course.
 Completion of French II fulfills the language requirements of most colleges.
-LEVEL 2 answers dealing with assigned material.
-Reading and writing are developed more.
-LEVEL 2 FRENCH 4
+LEVEL 2

 FRENCH 3

 Prerequisite: French 2